 Imager and Sounder data were collected for a host of schedules, including rapid scan imagery.
 The GOES Variable (GVAR) data stream was stored at several locations for future access.

-Data collected through Keep Out Zones (KOZ) were tested, to ultimately provide additional imagery affected by solar contamination.
+Data collected through Keep Out Zones (KOZ) were tested to ultimately provide additional imagery affected by solar contamination.
 These data are being used in a stray-light correction and notification algorithm that is being considered for operational implementation.

 Initial Infrared Atmospheric Sounding Interferometer (IASI) and Atmospheric Infrared Sounder (AIRS) high-spectral-resolution inter-calibrations with both the Imager and Sounder were verified for good radiometric accuracy, although biases were seen for bands 3 and 6 of the Imager.